 Take Advantage of Our Technology and Expertise With Drain and Sewer Video Inspections

 Sewer and septic system repairs in New York should always start with a visual inspection of the system and be followed up with a detailed camera inspection.
 The best way for our technicians to understand the problem in your drain or sewer line, and then determine how to fix that problem, is with a video examination of your system.

 Before sewer camera inspection technology came to the forefront, a plumber would often need to rip up floors, tear into walls, or disturb lawns and yards in order to determine what may be causing a pipe blockage or problem with the system.
 Now, with the help of advanced fiber optics and cameras, we can see exactly what the problem in your pipes is without destructive exploration.
 There are many issues that can arise from sewer or drain blockages, but with a clear picture of what our technicians can fix for you, the job is much simpler, requires less time, and in most cases, costs you less money when we can pin point the issue.

-United Sewer & Drain Service Corp is a septic and sewer services company based out of Middletown, NY and serving Orange County Rockland County, and Sullivan County, New York.
+United Sewer & Septic is a septic and sewer services company based out of Middletown, NY and serving Orange County Rockland County, and Sullivan County, New York.
 We specialize in septic, sewer, and drain camera inspections.
 We can trouble-shoot and solve any septic, sewer, or drain system problems you might have.